 At least Grace notices that Mallory is drinking earlier than usual (while swigging a mid-day martini herself).
 Her advice about her daughter's hurt feelings over her ex-husband is to hurl her anger at him, as she acts the angry drunk herself.
 In a later episode, Brianna is told by her boyfriend that she's using marijuana as a coping mechanism, like her mother uses booze.
 Since she'd been smoking since breakfast, that may have been true.
 Nobody in the series gets high like people really do: having insights or meaningful conversations after expanding their minds.

-While their ex-husbands ponder having more sex with other people, Grace does all she can to rebuff a younger suitor (Peter Gallagher) and Frankie leaves her lover man in Santa Fe so she can return to her family.
+While their ex-husbands ponder having more sex with a hot younger man, Grace does all she can to rebuff a younger suitor (Peter Gallagher) and Frankie leaves her lover man in Santa Fe so she can return to her family.
 The women fear that one of their vibrators-for-the-elderly product has sent a little old lady to more than her "little death."

 "You're famous for not being able to multitask," Grace tells Frankie.
 "You can't even task."
 Pot-loving Frankie is portrayed as so unreliable that she can't be left alone with her granddaughter.
 Meanwhile, Grace's ex-husband reveals she has only "not drank" a few times, and delineated the three terrible stages of her alcohol withdrawal.
 Grace pops pain pills to deal with a knee problem (which could lead to overdose, given her alcohol intake) and we get to see her horrible scar after her knee surgery.
 Oh, and Frankie's daughter-in-law must have her baby without an epidural.
 But the men have no health issues at all except for feeling fatigued after being arrested while protesting for gay rights.
 (Judge Hempstead gets them out of jail.)
 It's the women (not their husbands) who are sent to live in assisted living, which they manage to escape by season's end.
 I liked Fonda as this Grace much better.